Cost Recovery Program

 The Canadian Nuclear Safety Commission’s (CNSC) Cost Recovery Program provides an equitable approach to the financing of the CNSC’s regulatory activities by charging the licensees all costs associated to the regulatory regime.

 The Canadian Nuclear Safety Commission Cost Recovery Fees Regulations (Regulations) provide a mechanism for the CNSC to annually revise the hourly rate, in order to recover full costs.
-The CNSC conducted this yearly review in compliance with the Regulations, and determined that the hourly rate will increase from $255/hour to $260/hour, effective April 1, 2016.
+The CNSC conducted this yearly review in compliance with the Regulations, and determined that the hourly rate will increase to $265/hour effective April 1, 2018.

 Licence fee schedules

 - CNSC Cost Recovery Fees Schedule Formula & Fixed Fees 2017-18 (PDF)